Survey Says! How to Create a Powerful Survey

 10. Give people a chance to make comments at the end.
 You can add a box for anything else that a customer wants to share.
 Give the survey taker a little freedom to add what they may of not been able to fit in within the structure of the survey.
 If they have made it to the end of the survey, they are very interested in making their opinion heard.
 This may not be relevant in all surveys but the potential feedback can be incredibly valuable.

-By taking these tips into account you will ready to create a powerful survey or questionnaire, especially if you use SimplyCast's easy-to-use Survey software.
+By taking these tips into account you will ready to create a powerful survey or questionnaire, especially if you use SimplyCast's easy-to-use form building software.

 What are your thoughts on this topic?
 Got some survey design tips of your own?
 Let us know in the comments section or on Twitter.